 Specialists: These instructors are hired for their expertise in a particular field.
 Each summer we hire 1-3 educators in the following areas: archaeologists, artists, naturalists, farmers, and rock climbers.
 Specialists work with all groups, sharing their fascinating wealth of knowledge and good humor with Trekkers.
 Many kids discover a newfound interest by working side-by-side with our specialists.

 If you are interested in applying for a staff position, please visit our Prospective Staff Page

 Our Administration Staff

-Kris Salisbury, Director
+Kris Salisbury, Executive Director